project-oak/oak/docs/programming-oak.md

 (as gRPC does) for its internal communications, or something else entirely (e.g. the [serde crate](https://crates.io/crates/serde)).

-Regardless of how the application communicates with the new Node, the typical pattern for the existing Node is to:
+Regardless of how the Application communicates with the new Node, the typical pattern for the existing Node is to:

 - Create a new channel with the